-The Graston Technique and IASTM Therapy are a form of hands-on therapies known as soft-tissue instrument-assisted mobilization.
-There are many different approaches to Graston and IASTM Therapy, in this article we are going to go over what to expect at Rising Sun Chiropractic when you receive Graston or IASTM therapy.
+The Graston Technique and IASTM Therapy are a form of hands-on therapy known as soft-tissue instrument-assisted mobilization.
+There are many different approaches to soft tissue therapy, in this article we are going to go over what to expect at Rising Sun Chiropractic when you receive Graston or IASTM therapy.

-The general goals of the therapy are to reduce your pain and increase function through a combination of:
+The general goals of these therapies are to reduce your pain and increase function through a combination of:

 - Breaking down the scar tissue and fascia restrictions that are usually associated with some form of trauma to the soft tissue (e.g., a strained muscle or a pulled ligament, tendon, or fascia).

 - Reducing restrictions by stretching connective tissue in an attempt to rearrange the structure of the soft tissue being treated (e.g., muscle, fascia, tendons, ligaments).

 - Promoting a better healing environment for the injured soft tissue.

 - Trigger the recruitment of specific repair cells in the body, fibroblasts, to come to the area treated and focus on repairing the tissue.

 What are the Benefits of Graston and IASTM Therapy?

 In our daily lives, we rely on our bodies to be able to move in expected and pain-free ways.
 This movement requires free moving joints, healthy strong muscles, tendons, ligaments, and nerves.
 Injuries to these soft tissues play a significant role in the pain and dysfunction associated with the back, shoulder, hip, knee, and any joint of the body.
 While it may not sound like a serious injury, a simple back muscle strain or strained ligament in the back can cause excruciating pain and difficulty with movement.